 Along with surviving a cast come surviving the itch.
 I’m not sure it’s possible to fully prevent at least a bit of itchy skin beneath the cast.
 It actually seemed worse with his second cast.
 The orthopedist office recommended Benadryl which we did use one evening just before bedtime.
 It’s obviously not the preferred option during the day – especially on school days.

 The couple of other times my son complained, I tried an idea I found in online message boards – baking soda.
 I shook a tiny bit into the top of the cast around his hand.
 Then, he wiggled his fingers and hand as best he could to shift it downward.

 My son had his arm casted for 5 weeks.
 For the first 3 weeks, the cast extended over his fingers slightly which made washing them tricky when we were trying to keep the cast dry.
 Instead, I used baby wipes a couple times a day to gently clean his fingers.
 It was much easier.

 For bath time, we used umbrella bags to cover his hand and cast completely.
 I grabbed a few as we were leaving our grocery store the day after he broke his arm.
 This tip shared by another parent was a huge help.
 We put one on each time he bathed and secured it with washi tape.
 The tape easily peeled off afterward so we could reuse the same bag multiple times.
 (Note: he took baths and kept his arm out of the water just to be safe.
 I would not trust washi tape to hold a bag closed in the shower.
 A cast cover would be a better option.)

 Follow Doctor’s Orders

 From pain management and elevation in the first couple of days following a break, to how long you should refrain from physical activity after cast removal – listening to your doctor and following orders is the best way to make sure the break heals completely.

-Have you or your kids had a cast?
-What tips would you add to these?
+Have you or your kids had a broken bone?
+What tips for surviving a cast would you add to these?